Ettin Games Association

 - No solicitation or selling of goods by unauthorized vendors is allowed.
 If you aren’t a sponsor, please contact staff prior to the event in order to request/obtain permission to sell goods/services.

 - Be responsible for your wristband.
 Your wristband must be visible within the venue at all times.
 Do not loan out or trade your wristband with any other attendee.
 Please comply with any event staff requests to see your wristband.
 Please report any lost or stolen wristband to the registration desk.

 - Appropriate attire is required.
 If any attendee’s clothing (or lack thereof) is deemed inappropriate or unsafe for a public event, event staff reserve the right to ask them to change.
 See our Cosplay Guidelines for more details.
 Yes, you should still be reasonably dressed for an online session, even if you think your camera is off.

-- Please remember that the vast majority of games in our library are owned by private citizens, your fellow attendees, who extend their trust to the borrowers.
+- Please remember that our library games were donated to, or purchased by, our non-profit organisation using donations and admission fees, and every loan extends trust to the borrower.
 We expect you to respect and honour that trust by caring for the games and being honest in your dealings with the library.

 - When you borrow a game, take note of how the components are packed so you can return it in the same state in which you received it.
 If any components are lost or damaged during play, please alert the library staff to this damage and offer to make this right.
 Remember, we keep records of these incidents and will be reluctant to lend to serial offenders.